 Floor tiles don’t harbour dust or mites like carpet so are a good choice for allergy sufferers and those with asthma.

-Tiles don’t fade and porcelain tiles will last longer than alternative options if laid correctly.
+Tiles don’t fade and porcelain tiles will last longer that alternative options if laid correctly.

 Tiles can withstand the everyday splashes that come with a bathroom environment.